Rehnuma-AfreenM/Sovian-Career-Website/README.md

-# Sovian-carrers-websitw
+# Sovian-careers-website
-A Careers website for Sovian
+A Careers website for people to find jobs.